Tax on Crypto Margin Trading

 Depositing collateral for a crypto loan is not considered a taxable event.
 However, margin traders will be responsible for taxes on any capital gains earned with the borrowed funds.
 Losses in margin trading can offset net capital profits.
 These gains and losses should be reported on Form 8949.

-If you lose assets through a margin call/forced liquidation, this is also considered a taxable disposition.
+If you lose assets through a margin call/forced liquidation, this is also considered a taxable disposition and will impact your crypto tax reporting.
 You will recognize capital gains or losses on that crypto, even though you did not receive the proceeds.
 The rate you'll pay depends on your income bracket and how long you held the asset.

 Any interest or fees you paid for margin trading can be added to your asset’s cost basis.